Fight like a Woman: Domestic Violence and Female Judges in Brazil: Heterogeneity around the Me Too Movement

-In this appendix, we evaluate whether the effect of judge gender on the probability of conviction varies over time.
-To do so, we analyze whether the $\beta$ coefficient in Equation \eqref{EqDV} and the $\beta_{3}$ coefficient in Equation \eqref{EqDVComparable} vary as a function of time.
+{ In this appendix, we evaluate whether the gender gap in conviction rates varies over time.} To do so, we analyze whether the $\beta$ coefficient in Equation \eqref{EqDV} and the $\beta_{3}$ coefficient in Equation \eqref{EqDVComparable} vary as a function of time.
 Specifically, we create two subsamples and estimate Equations \eqref{EqDV} and \eqref{EqDVComparable} for each one of them.
 The first subsample contains the cases whose trial judges' rulings were written before the Me Too Movement (October 1\textsuperscript{st}, 2017), while the second subsample contains the cases whose trial judges' rulings were written after the Me Too Movement.

 We chose to analyze the heterogeneity before and after the Me Too Movement because judges' behavior might have changed around this event.
 In particular, the public repercussion of the Me Too Movement may have increased male judges' awareness of violence against women.
 As a consequence, male judges' analyses of domestic violence cases may have become more similar to those of their female peers.
 Empirically, this increased similarity between male and female judges will decrease the $\beta$ coefficient in Equation \eqref{EqDV} and the $\beta_{3}$ coefficient in Equation \eqref{EqDVComparable}.